Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/index.md

 <div style="border-left: 4px solid #f39c12; padding: 0.7em 1em; background: #fff7e6;">
 <b style="color:#c0392b;">⚠️  Important:</b><br>
-For more details of the derivation and the computational implementation, please see the manuscript.
+For more details of the derivation of the analytical solution, its computational implementation as well as a numerical analysis, please see the manuscript mentioned above.
 </div>